iamtotalamatuer/Macro-on-mac-c-and-python-please-have-hammerspoon-and-vscode-also-u-need-a-good-computer-or-sob-/README_CPP.md

 # Objective-C++ Scroll→Right-Click Macro
+Hi i dont take any responsibility for this thing failing on another version of macos or python or straight up window.
+If u get an infinitely reccurring right click then u have skill issue bc windows=funny and I=tried to warn u and attempted to cps cap.
+Also pls be able to run objective c++.
+If no objective c++ then u skill issue download some software to run it.

 This folder contains an Objective-C++ implementation `macro.mm` that listens for global scroll events and synthesizes right-clicks at the mouse pointer.